Starting a New School

 Tips for starting school

-- Do be matter of fact.
+• Do be clear.
 Everyone goes to school and it means that your child is now a big boy or girl!

-- Please do not use school as a threat when children behave badly!
+• Please do not use school as a threat when children behave in a negative way!

-- Try to get your child into a routine for getting up and ready in plenty of time in the morning.
-Children do not like to be late and a stressful start is not the best start for the parents or child.
+• Try to get your child into a routine for getting up and ready in plenty of time in the morning.
+Children do not like to be late and a stressful start is not ideal for the parent/carers or child.

-- It is normal to be apprehensive about your child starting school but try not to put your anxieties onto your child.
-If you do have a niggling worry, no matter how silly you think it sounds, please tell us.
+• It is normal to be apprehensive about your child starting school but try not to put your anxieties onto your child.
+If you do have a niggling worry, no matter how small you think it sounds, please tell us.

 Moving on ...

 When children leave St George's at the age of eleven, they will usually go to one of the local secondary schools.
-We arrange visits so that children can visit their new schools and invite secondary teachers in to talk with children.
-Some children need additional visits, and this is easily arranged.
-As part of transition arrangements, we work closely with secondary schools to provide children with the opportunities they need in order to feel as ready as possible for their next adventure in life.
+We arrange opportunities for children to visit their new schools on taster days and invite secondary school staff in to talk with children.
+Some children need additional visits, which are arranged through the Enhanced Transition programme.
+We work closely with secondary schools to provide children with the opportunities they need in order to feel as ready as possible for their next adventure in life.